PeaceUCR/GoTwitters/README.md

 # GoTwitters
-This is a Twitter Client
-allows a user to view home and mentions timelines, view user profiles with user timelines, search twitters,as well as compose and post a new tweet.Refreshing and dynamic loading is also applied. more functions will be added in the future.
+This is a Android Twitter Client allows a user to view home and mentions timelines, view user profiles with user timelines, search twitters,as well as compose and post a new tweet.Refreshing and dynamic loading is also applied. more functions will be added in the future.